Last Updated on December 1, 2022

 Some workers have taken to using standing desks, which are valuable both for people who need to be on their feet and for people who are trying to get on their feet more.
 Standing desks can be expensive, though, and they’re also big.
 You’re not going to be dragging one around very much.
 An intermediate solution is a laptop stand, which is portable, can sit on a traditional desk or table, and can be adjusted to fit whatever height you need.

-The Bauhn Ergonomic Laptop Stand (Product Code: 703952) is an Aldi Find, which means it is in stores only for a limited time.
+The Easy Home Ergonomic Laptop Stand (Product Code: 706668) sold in 2022, or the Bauhn Ergonomic Laptop Stand (Product Code: 703952) sold in 2021, is an Aldi Find, which means it is in stores only for a limited time.
 Once it’s gone, it’s gone.
-At the time of this post, the stand is $39.99.
-That price is actually more than most laptop stands I’ve seen online … although, to be fair, this stand brings more to the table (both literally and figuratively speaking) than many other stands do.
+The stand sold for $39.99 in 2021.
+That price was actually more than most laptop stands I’ve seen online … although, to be fair, this stand brings more to the table (both literally and figuratively speaking) than many other stands do.
+Then, in 2022, the price was reduced to $29.99.

 The box comes with the following: